JamesSaxon/neighborhood_broadband/rpi/README.md

 `cat` out `z_crontab` to check that each line works.
 There are some hard links in there that I need to fix -- search for `jsaxon`.

+We should also make the `install` tag configurable to each device.

 ### Configure the switch (optional)